 This week on the show Elizabeth Nolan Brown shares her thoughts on libertarianism and feminism.
 How can issues that affect women be approached from a libertarian perspective?
 It seems that there are more women among younger generations of libertarians.
 Is there an explanation for this?

-Aaron Ross Powell is a Cato Institute research fellow and founder and editor of Libertarianism.org, which presents introductory material as well as new scholarship related to libertarian philosophy, theory, and history.
+Aaron Ross Powell is Director and Editor of Libertarianism.org, a project of the Cato Institute.
+Libertarianism.org presents introductory material as well as new scholarship related to libertarian philosophy, theory, and history.
 He is also co-host of Libertarianism.org’s popular podcast, Free Thoughts.
 His writing has appeared in Liberty and The Cato Journal.
 He earned a JD from the University of Denver.

 Trevor Burrus is a research fellow at the Cato Institute’s Center for Constitutional Studies.
 His research interests include constitutional law, civil and criminal law, legal and political philosophy, and legal history.
 His work has appeared in the Vermont Law Review, the Syracuse Law Review, and the Jurist, as well as the Washington Times, Huffington Post, and the Daily Caller.
 He holds a BA in Philosophy from the University of Colorado at Boulder and a JD from the University of Denver Sturm College of Law.